 - Not everyone loves cilantro, so you can leave that out if it's not to your taste.

-- If you like it spicier, add chopped jalapenos or a dash of hot pepper sauce to the quesadillas.
+- If you like things a little spicier, add chopped jalapenos or a dash of hot pepper sauce to the quesadillas.

 - You can use a shredded Mexican cheese blend rather than cheddar.

-- Any type of bean will work, including pinto beans.
+- When it comes to beans, any type will work, including pinto beans.

-- If you want to avoid flatulence problems, you could eliminate the beans and corn while adding more vegetables.
+- If beans don't suit your digestion, you could eliminate them and add corn and more vegetables.